mini-rose/mocha/doc/writing-modules.rst

                 print(add(4, 5))
         }

-The compiler will now look for a file named add.ff in the local directory, and then import it if it finds something.
+The compiler will now look for a file named add.x in the local directory, and then import it if it finds something.
 Then, it quickly checks if a source file with a similar name but ending with .c is present, and builds an object from it if that's the case (it will drop the object into the same directory, just with a .o file ending).
 Now, just build this test with::

-        $ xc main.ff && ./a.out
+        $ xc main.x && ./a.out

 and the compiler will do the rest.